Andrew Rabutla

-Andrew Rabutla (born 21 November 1971) is a South African former footballer who played at both professional and international levels as a defender.
+Andrew Rabutla (born 21 November 1971) is a South African former soccer player who played at both professional and international levels as a defender.

 He was nicknamed "Jaws of Life" because of his tough tackling.

 Career

 Rabutla played his club football in South Africa and Greece for D'Alberton Callies, Rabali Blackpool, Jomo Cosmos and PAOK.
 His European career end early after a serious knee injury.
-Rabutla played with PAOK only one official game for 1997–98 UEFA Cup.
+With PAOK, Rabutla only played one official game, in the 1997–98 UEFA Cup.
 Due to his injury his released from PAOK at the middle of the season.

 He also earned nineteen caps for the South African national side between 1997 and 2001, scoring one goal.
 Two of his caps came in FIFA World Cup qualifying matches.
 He also took part at the 1998 African Cup of Nations final.